| That's 'cause you old and deaf. | Потому что ты старый и глухой. |

 | So you're saying he's mute and deaf... | Говоришь, он глухонемой... |

-| What are you, deaf? | Ты что, оглохла? |
+| Are you deaf as well? | Ты что, оглохла? |

 | The patient forms give us important information like how and when they went deaf, if they've ever used a hearing aid before, and if they sign or speak. | Анкеты для пациентов дают нам всю необходимую информацию Например, как и когда они потеряли слух, Использовали ли они слуховые аппараты когда-либо прежде, |